 Does it fit with canon?
 Yup!
 Much like the Shrek one was a companion to Donkey’s Christmas Shrektacular, the Snoggletog Log is a companion to How to Train Your Dragon: Homecoming, which premiered earlier this month on NBC.
 The short film takes place after the events of the final How to Train Your Dragon film, exploring the aftermath of the trilogy.
 Hiccup and Astrid have kids, and so do Toothless and the Light Fury, and they all appear here.
 It fits snuggly into canon.

 How long is it?
-Around an hour.
+An hour!

 Christmas cheer levels?
 Animated Venom sits next to a cozy fireplace, under a portrait of Venom wearing a fancy rich-person silk jacket.
 Nothing about it says Christmas, but it does say massive cheer.